amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 # Primitive Data Types

 Primitive data types are the most basic elements where all the other data structures built upon.
-Some primities are:
+Some primitives are:

 - Integers.
 E.g., `1`, `2`, `3`, ...
 - Characters.
 E.g., `a`, `b`, `"1"`, `"*"`